Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 • Roof Rack: Prinsu full-length roof rack

 The interior of the Skycamp is super simple with a tasteful world map on the ceiling.
 My family of four was snug inside, but two years ago, when the kids were a bit smaller, it was just right.
 Now, with two teenagers, we end up taking a one-man tent, and the oldest gets his own “room” away from the rest of us.
 This gives us a lot more space and gives him a little privacy.
-Adding the three sleeping pads under the mattress not only helps with condensation, but it saves your knees when crawling around in the RTT.
+Adding the three sleeping pads under the mattress not only helps with condensation but also protects your knees when crawling around in the RTT.
 The foam mattress is comfortable enough when sleeping, but your knees still feel the metal platform underneath.

 The only real issue I’ve had with the Skycamp was with the ladder when beach camping.
-Sand got in the telescoping parts of the ladder making it harder to close, and I broke some of the plastic parts forcing it.
+Sand got in the telescoping parts of the ladder, making it harder to close, and I broke some of the plastic parts, forcing it.
 But iKamper and Rhino replaced the full ladder within a couple of weeks.
 And now I use my compressor to blow off the ladder before closing it.

 Sidenote… I’ve had two rack platforms for the iKamper.
-Gobi, and Prinsu.
+Gobi and Prinsu.

 6. Carlo Quezon (@cqadventures) iKamper Skycamp 1.0 (White)